Clayun/coi-realm/README.md

 This is a new branch for RTS Game.

+Player's object is destroy all of others player's base.
+1 - 5 players in 1 team,player need build building and use AI to help them get resources, then use the resources make weapons and armors for AI fighter, and let them attack the others player.

-There are three AI in project.
+There are three AI in this game:
+1.miner
+2.farmer
+3.fighter

 This plugin is dependent by `CitizensAPI`.
 All dependents are in `libs` folder.